 At the top of

 this chute (stunning views of the Palisades glacier), look at your left:

-there is a little notch that allows you to traverse to the western side of
+there is a little notch that allows you to head towards the south face of

-the mountain.
-You walk up and down over a safe ledge for a minute or so
+Mt Sill.
+You walk down and then up over a safe ledge for a minute or so

 until you reach a 20-meter wall.
 That wall leads to the southwestern crest